onqtam/headjack/docs/why/SYSTEM.md

 > "The majority of us believe in Open Source government backed by resource based economics on a planetary level.
 If a computer’s operating system is malfunctioning it is replaced.
 We view governments as global operating systems, flawed full of bugs and crash reports.
 Hitting the off switch and rebooting simply won’t help how corrupted these global operating systems have become.
 Reformatting and installing a humanitarian based open sourced government will insure equality for all." - [Million Mask March 2015 - Anonymous](https://pastebin.com/eJz5JfMD#:~:text=The%20majority%20of%20us%20believe,will%20insure%20equality%20for%20all.)

+> "If there's any hope for forms of meaningful and effective bottom-up governance in the 21st century, it does not lie within the mechanisms of representative democracy created almost 3 centuries ago." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1753161324430037054)

 > "Globally, politics polarizes around that tension: conservative vs. progressive.
 This is a false choice.
 Both are mandatory.
 It doesn’t matter whether we like it or not.
 When the world around you is changing, and that change is accelerating, the question is never whether to change or stay the same.
 The questions we must confront are: 1) What changes are vital? (to survival and goals), and 2) How do we implement those changes in a way that doesn’t destroy the integrity of what works?
 Selecting a conservative vs. a progressive candidate is a false choice that we are forced to make because of broken architectures of governments." - [The Future of Governance is not Governments, by Arthur Brock](https://www.artbrock.com/2017/01/26/future-governance-is-not-governments#:~:text=Globally%2C%20politics%20polarizes,architectures%20of%20governments.)